RoccoRakete/hyprland-dots/README.md

 # ⏰ **Updates**
  * This has changed quiet a lot...
    * These dotfiles are now intended to be used with NixOS.
-   * I removed the ability to set GTK-Themes/Icons, due to, weird behaviors...
+   * I removed the ability to set GTK-Themes/Icons due to weird behaviors...
 This styling is now to be done with home-manager.
    * More small changes has been made.
  * works with ags > 1.5.0!
 If you want to use it with ags < 1.5.0 please use: "ags_old_working_1.4.x"
  * Added the ability to set GTK-Themes/Icons directly from the ags config. -> This got removed!